Cerenia/cerenia.github.io/README.md

 ## Project Description
 TODO

+## Considerations before installing the application

+- This process will require creating and restoring from backups.
+To store the data, your smartphone will need some free storage space (at least 2x as much as your Signal data is using).
+- dataloss may occur if backup process is not done correctly
+- chat history will be lost on the desktop client when relinking to the device now running the modified application
+- if you have registration lock enabled, you MUST know your PIN before attempting to transfer your data or you may lock yourself out of your account for a week.
+If you don't know your PIN, disable registration lock and optionally reenable it while carefully saving your PIN.
+- telemetry data will be sent to researchers (TODO: not yet part of the APK)

 ## Ressources

 ### HowTos
 #### **Backup your Signal Data**
-Open Signal on your Android Smartphone and navigate to the settings, from there open the "Chats" setting.
+Open Signal on your Android smartphone and navigate to the settings, from there open the "Chats" setting.

 |  |  |
 | ------------- | ------------- |